dotnet/AspNetCore.Docs/aspnetcore/data/ef-mvc/sort-filter-page.md

 ![Students index page with paging links](sort-filter-page/_static/paging.png)

-In the project folder create `PaginatedList.cs`, and then replace the template code with the following code.
+In the project folder, create `PaginatedList.cs`, and then replace the template code with the following code.

 [!code-csharp[Main](intro/samples/cu/PaginatedList.cs)]